-Objective Design Response Element Avoid Environmental To ensure all dwellings are designed to • Dwellings should be designed to Buildings that are not designed to maximise maximise energy efficiency through a maximise environmental sustainability energy and water efficiency.
-Sustainability objectives. mix of solidity and lightness i.e solid (thermal mass) to the south, and lightness (solar absorption) to the north.
-Sketches 11 & 12 Dwellings should be oriented to maximise solar efficiency and solar panels are encouraged on dwelling roofs.
-Separate structures to accommodate panels are not encouraged.
-Maximise water efficiency through choice of appropriate plants and landscaping, and through use of high energy rated appliances, particularly shower roses, dishwashers and washing machines, landscaping and plants. · All dwellings must be provided with a minimum 2000 litre rain water tank connected to a grey water system.
+To ensure all dwellings are designed to maximise environmental sustainability objectives.

+- Dwellings should be designed to maximise energy efficiency through a mix of solidity and lightness i.e solid (thermal mass) to the south, and lightness (solar absorption) to the north.
+Sketches 11 & 12 - Dwellings should be oriented to maximise solar efficiency and solar panels are encouraged on dwelling roofs.
+Separate structures to accommodate panels are not encouraged. - Maximise water efficiency through choice of appropriate plants and landscaping, and through use of high energy rated appliances, particularly shower roses, dishwashers and washing machines, landscaping and plants. - All dwellings must be provided with a minimum 2000 litre rain water tank connected to a grey water system.
 Sketches 11 & 12